kc596/Facebook_Timer/README.md

 ## Installation

- - First of all, download the `Facebook_Timer.crx` file from crx folder.
+ - First of all, download the [Facebook_Timer.crx] file from crx folder.
  - Open Google chrome settings -> Extensions.
 Or simply type in url: `chrome://extensions` and press enter.
- - Drag and drop the **crx** file onto Google chrome browser.
+ - Drag and drop the **Facebook_Timer.crx** file onto Google chrome browser.
  - Click install.
- Congratulations.
-You have successfully installed the extension.
+  *Congratulations.* You have successfully installed the extension.

+ **NOTE :** Do not install by clicking the crx file directly.
+First open `chrome://extensions` and then drag the crx file.

 ## Contribution